posix_spawn_file_actions_addclose(3p) - phpMan

 close(), dup(), open(), posix_spawn(),

-posix_spawn_file_actions_adddup2(), posix_spawn_file_actions_destroy(),
+posix_spawn_file_actions_adddup2(), posix_spawn_file_actions_destroy()

-posix_spawnp(), the Base Definitions volume of IEEE Std 1003.1-2001,
+The Base Definitions volume of POSIX.1-2008, <spawn.h>

 COPYRIGHT